The Napa Wine Project

 Select Wines

-Looking to add another wine to their portfolio, in 2009 Roger began making a small amount of wine from his St. Helena vineyard – he selected only the best barrels of fruit this year for this particular wine.
-Receiving excellent praise from friends and family – they continue to produce this wine every year; 2012 was the first vintage commercially released.
+Looking to add another wine to their portfolio, in 2009 Roger began making a small amount of wine from his St. Helena vineyard; he selected only the best barrels of grapes this year for this particular wine.
+Receiving excellent praise from friends and family, they continue to produce this wine every year (Reserve, Signature Series).
+2012 was the first vintage commercially released.

 —